Vyral/base-template/_posts/2020-10-07-what-are-the-5-ms-of-home-buying.md

 **Move safely through the process:** All throughout the real estate transaction, we have implemented a step-by-step guide to assist you:

-1\.
-First we’ll meet either via Zoom, FaceTime, or in person—you pick your comfort level.
+<p style="margin-left:5%; margin-right:5%;">1\.
+First we’ll meet either via Zoom, FaceTime, or in person—you pick your comfort level.</p>

-2\.
-Then we’ll look at houses, which may be through virtual walking tours/open houses, or in person with masks and distancing.
+<p style="margin-left:5%; margin-right:5%;">2\.
+Then we’ll look at houses, which may be through virtual walking tours/open houses, or in person with masks and distancing.</p>

-3\.
-We’ll help you write a contract with an electronic signature system.
+<p style="margin-left:5%; margin-right:5%;">3\.
+We’ll help you write a contract with an electronic signature system.</p>

-4\.
-You’ll order inspections, which you may or may not attend; inspectors will be wearing masks, and some will even record a video report for you.
+<p style="margin-left:5%; margin-right:5%;">4\.
+You’ll order inspections, which you may or may not attend; inspectors will be wearing masks, and some will even record a video report for you.</p>

-5\.
+<p style="margin-left:5%; margin-right:5%;">5\.
 Finally, you’ll attend closing.
-Title companies have created a mostly ‘contact-free’ process for attending closings and signing the paperwork for your new home.
+Title companies have created a mostly ‘contact-free’ process for attending closings and signing the paperwork for your new home.</p>

 {% include pullquote.html %}